mrquincle/mrquincle.github.io/source/_posts/2016-01-16-a-baththub-in-your-autonomous-car.markdown

 ---
 layout: post
 title: "A baththub in your autonomous car"
-description: "A baththub in your autonomous car"
+description: "A baththub in your autonomous car.
+According to many the future is a socialist paradise.
+The autonomous car will change everything!
+We will be car sharing.
+We can change parking lots into a lot of parks!
+Will that be the case indeed?"
 date: 2016-01-16 12:07:52 +0100
 comments: true
 categories:
+facebook:
+  image: //img.youtube.com/vi/Vgi6W0vevOc/0.jpg
+twitter_card:
+  type: summary_large_image
+  image: //img.youtube.com/vi/Vgi6W0vevOc/0.jpg
 ---

 Will you have a bathtub in your autonomous car?